JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 CF = pid(K, Ti, Td; Tf)
 marginplot(P*CF)
 ```
 Here, we have selected the proportional gain ``K``large enough to give a crossover bandwidth of about 1rad/s, being careful not to let the resonance peaks reach too close to unit gain, destroying our robustness.
-The integral time constant ``Ti`` is selected as low as possible without destroying the phase margin, and the derivative time constant ``Td`` is increased slowly to improve the phase margin while not letting the resonance peaks become too large.
+The integral time constant ``T_i`` is selected as low as possible without destroying the phase margin, and the derivative time constant ``T_d`` is increased slowly to improve the phase margin while not letting the resonance peaks become too large.

 The [`pid`](@ref) function returns the PI controller with the second-order lowpass filter already applied.